 FHWA Directive 23 CFR 470 states that the State transportation agency has the primary responsibility for developing and updating a statewide highway functional classification in rural and urban areas to determine functional usage of the existing roads and streets.
 The State transportation agency is to cooperate with responsible local officials, or appropriate Federal agency in the case of areas under Federal jurisdiction, in developing and updating the functional classification.
 The results of the functional classification is to be mapped and submitted to FHWA for approval and when approved serve as the official record for Federal-aid highways and the basis for designation of the National Highway System.

 The Washington State Legislature in RCW 47.05.021 (pdf 36 kb) and the Federal-Aid Highway Act direct the WSDOT to analyze the entire state highway system to "subdivide", classify, and sub-classify all designated state highways according to their function and importance.
+For more information on federal guidelines please visit the FHWA website, Functional Classification Guidelines (Concepts, Criteria, and Procedures).

 Questions or comments regarding the Functional Classification, please email the Functional Classification Section or call (360) 570-2441.